Chris Smalling: Ole Gunnar Solskjaer confirms Roma loan for defender

 Manchester United manager Ole Gunnar Solskjaer has confirmed centre-back Chris Smalling will join Roma on loan.

-The news of Smalling's move to Roma was broken by Sky in Italy on Thursday, who say the 29-year-old will join the Serie A club on a season-long loan.
+The news of Smalling's move to Roma was broken on Thursday by Sky in Italy, who say the 29-year-old will join the Serie A club on a season-long loan.
 United will receive a fee of £2.7m.

 - Gerrard: I'd like to park bus at Man Utd!